digital-asset/daml-ui-template/README.md

 4. Select `Upload .zip` in the UI Assets section, and upload `deploy/daml-ui-template.zip`.

-5. Publish the deployed UI artefact from the App UI section of the page
+5. Publish the deployed UI artifact from the App UI section of the page.

 6. Follow the `View Site` link in the App UI section to open your fully deployed application.